getsieutoc/worklog/README.md

 It's a string, should be shorter than 60 characters.
 Accepts almost every characters, except: `:` and `;`.

+> [!TIP]
+> It's best to use Title for project's name, or something can remind the main features you have developed.

 ### Description

 It's also a string, which can be longer.
 But should write it short and simple.
 Accepts almost every characters, except: `:` and `;`.

+> [!TIP]
+> Use Description to keep a quick snapshot of how your works impact.
+> For example "Improve 20% number of MAU" or "Reduce 50% of actions when using our app".

 ### Tags